About Massage, Bodywork and Somatic Therapies

 James Oschman, PhD has a doctorate in biological sciences and is regarded as one of the world’s preeminent researchers and authors in the field of Energy Medicine.
 His Living Matrix Concept is based on a new understanding of the nature of cells and tissues in the human body.
 He is author of Energy Medicine: The Scientific Basis, and Energy Medicine in Therapeutics and Human Performance.
 Jim lives in New Hampshire, and lectures around the world.
 His website is www.energyresearch.us.

-In this recent article, Dr. Oschman provides a historical and biological perspective on the development of the Living Matrix Concept.
+In this fascinating article, Dr. Oschman provides a historical and biological perspective on the development of the Living Matrix Concept.
 He describes a continuous network from the cytoskeleton within each cell, to the extracellular fluid matrix, to the myofascia itself as a body-wide system of communication and support that is vital to all functions.
 This system has a remarkable property for the storage, transmission and processing of information that governs homeostasis and determines our level of health and well-being.

 Michael Shea, PhD holds a doctorate in somatic psychology and is a leading educator and author in the fields of craniosacral therapy and somatic psychology.
 He presents seminars throughout the U.S., Canada and Europe, and integrates the latest research in embryology and attachment theory with the practice of manual therapies.
 He is author of Biodynamic Craniosacral Therapy, Volumes 1 and 2, and Somatic Psychology.
 Michael lives in South Florida and his website is www.michaelsheateaching.com.